32 Different Types of Moths in Oregon

 The Many-spotted Tiger Moth is a good member of that family.
 Its head and pure white wings are covered in little black dots.
 Its body has a lot of furs.

-Tiger moths, also among the many types of moths in Oregon, can hear very well.
+Among the many types of moths in Oregon, tiger moths can hear very well.

 Many are poisonous, making it less likely that birds, bats, and arachnids will consume them.